Getting Blood out of a Stone – handling the uncooperative ex-spouse.

 However, if you can satisfy the Court of proportionality, the advantage is that it is a very flexible weapon in your armoury.
 Firstly, it sounds dreadful, so often the threat alone brings about payments.
 Secondly, it falls outside the regime of the Insolvency Act 1986 and its many revisions.
 This means there is a huge amount of discretion available to the Court (and therefore the applicant) in respect of the powers and reach of the Receiver.

 For example, it is possible to only appoint a receiver over certain assets.
 This can be helpful where you perceive that a defence levied against the application on the grounds of proportionality might have merit.
-If in fact one or two of ex-husband’s high-value assets would be sufficient to meet the payments required, you can limit the order to those and ease any potential concerns
+If in fact one or two of ex-husband’s high-value assets would be sufficient to meet the payments required, you can limit the order to those and ease any potential concerns about over-reaction.

 At the other-end of the scale, it is possible to grant the receiver power over all assets of the ex-husband.
 This can be particularly useful where the most valuable asset of the ex-husband is his shares in a private limited company.
 The reality may be that selling those shares out from under him will be hard and realise minimal value but those same shares provide the power to appoint and dismiss directors and hold the board to account over the payment of dividends etc. All of which tends to focus the mind.